Where I’ve been:

 Weekend in Saint Tropez 2015

-My second time in France happened during my first year of university, while I was living in Alessandria, in the Piedmont region of Italy.
-My boyfriend at the time and I decided to take advantage of the long weekend around June 2nd — Italy’s Festa della Repubblica (Republic Day) — and head to the South of France for a quick trip.
+My second trip to France happened during my first year of university, while I was living in Alessandria in northern Italy.
+My boyfriend at the time and I decided to take advantage of the long weekend around June 2nd, Italy’s Festa della Repubblica, and head to the South of France for a short getaway.

 DAY 1 – Saturday 30.05.2015